-Although not a major one but It can be one of the symptoms for anxiety.
+Although not a major one but It can be one of the symptoms of anxiety.
 The unwarranted fear and worries bring a lot of restlessness alongside.
 The urge “to move” occurs a lot in people with anxiety.

 7.)
 Avoidance of social contact

 Are you dating somebody with anxiety?
 Yes, if your partner withdraws himself from social gatherings.
 Your partner’s social anxiety will certainly affect your social life.
 Your partner may not want to accompany you to social events or parties thrown by your friends.
-It might lead to a series of the argumentative situation between both of you.
+It might lead to a series of argumentative situation between both of you.